Cycling results 2025

 Our cycling results page brings you the latest race results from the 2025 UCI WorldTour and UCI ProTour - covering Grand Tours, Monuments, stage races and one-day classics.
 Updated as soon as possible after each race, in collaboration with First Cycling.
 Want to check out the riders' results?
 Visit the pages of Tadej Pogačar, Mathieu van der Poel, Demi Vollering and Lotte Kopecky.

-At Domestique, we bring you all the cycling results you need —-fast, complete and easy to browse.
-From bunch sprints to mountain-top finishes, we cover every level of professional road cycling, for both men and women.
+At Domestique, we bring you every result that matters in pro cycling: fast, complete and easy to explore.
+From sprint showdowns to summit finishes, we follow every level of the sport, for both men and women.

-You’ll find stage results, race winners, full general classifications, as well as points, mountain and youth standings, all in one place.
+Find stage results, race winners and full classifications, including points, mountain and youth standings, all in one place.

-We cover every event on the UCI calendar: from the WorldTour and ProSeries to 1.1 and 2.1 races.
-Our database goes back over 10 years, making Domestique your go-to source for everything from today’s Tour de Suisse stage to the full GC of the 2017 Tour of Turkey.
+We cover the entire UCI calendar, from WorldTour and ProSeries races to 1.1 and 2.1 events.
+With more than a decade of data, Domestique is your trusted source for everything from today’s Giro d’Italia stage to the full GC of the 2018 Vuelta a España.

 Cycling results in June